-As Long as There Is Evil: So long as humans suffer and despair due to God, they will return.
+- As Long as There is Evil: So long as humans suffer and despair due to God, they will return.
 Doing the "Ancient One of the Sun" and "The Eternal Youth" DLC after beating them has them bring up how they will continue to return.

-Darkness-Induced Audience Apathy: This trope is part of their arsenal in-universe, showing Flynn exactly how much both Law and Chaos suck in hopes he'll come to agree with them that the universe is beyond redemption.
+- Darkness-Induced Audience Apathy: This trope is part of their arsenal in-universe, showing Flynn exactly how much both Law and Chaos suck in hopes he'll come to agree with them that the universe is beyond redemption.

-Despair Event Horizon: They passed this long, long ago.
+- Despair Event Horizon: They passed this long, long ago.
 Their race name isn't "Archaic" for nothing.
 And they're effectively trying to push Flynn over it, with the DLC missions "Ancient One of the Sun" and "The Eternal Youth", pitting him against the Ancient of Days and Sanat.

-Go Mad from the Revelation: In the Law scenario, Gabriel says that the White were driven into insane despair by attaining knowledge "beyond their ken".
+- Go Mad from the Revelation: In the Law scenario, Gabriel says that the White were driven into insane despair by attaining knowledge "beyond their ken".
 Considering they pretty much condemn any action as playing into God's hands, it probably means they gained total knowledge of God's nature and reach.

-Not so Above It All: Believe it or not, you can actually convince them to talk to you despite being completely apathetic and omnicidal.
+- Not So Above It All: Believe it or not, you can actually convince them to talk to you despite being completely apathetic and omnicidal.

-Omnicidal Maniac: They seek to return the universe to utter nothingness, claiming it is the only way to truly stop YHVH.
+- Omnicidal Maniac: They seek to return the universe to utter nothingness, claiming it is the only way to truly stop YHVH.

-Shapeshifter Guilt Trip: Each of them takes on the appearance of one of Flynn's closest allies (K, Hugo, Isabeau, and Issachar) in order to sway him to their side.
+- Shapeshifter Guilt Trip: Each of them takes on the appearance of one of Flynn's closest allies (K, Hugo, Isabeau, and Issachar) in order to sway him to their side.
 However as the one that takes Issachar's form puts it, he's the only one who holds true power when compared to the others.

-At the end of the Neutral path, an NPC in Ginza says that his wife and daughter appeared to him as "white shadows," urging him to join them in death.
+- At the end of the Neutral path, an NPC in Ginza says that his wife and daughter appeared to him as "white shadows," urging him to join them in death.
 However, his reply that he would "do his best" instead dispelled them.

 The throne chariot of God, and the leader of the forces of Law.
 Summoned to the world via the Four Archangels and Jonathan's soul fusing together, his goal is restore peace to Mikado by destroying Tokyo, believing it has become too defiled and demon-infested to be allowed to exist.
 He harbors the Great Spirit of Goodwill needed to restore Masakado to full power.